AI-Equity/Toolkit-of-Algorithmic-Solutions-for-AI-fairness/README.md

-# Toolkit of Algorithmic Solutions for improving AI Fairness
+# Algorithmic Solutions for AI Fairness

 This is a *bare-minimum* template to create a [Jekyll] site that: